zarr-conventions/zarr-conventions-spec/FAQ.md

 - How do I version my Convention?
   - The Zarr Conventions framework does not require versioning or prescribe semantics for versioning schemes.
 However, if you choose to version your Convention, it is RECOMMENDED to:
-    - Include version information in the identifier URL (e.g., using git tags like `/v1/` or versioned paths like `/v1.0.0/`)
+    - Include version information in the schema URL (e.g., using git tags like `/v1/` or versioned paths like `/v1.0.0/`)
     - Define a version field within your Convention's attributes (e.g., `proj:version`) so libraries don't need to parse the URL
     - Clearly document the semantic meaning of your version numbers in your Convention specification
   - If using semantic versioning or similar schemes, consider whether you need MAJOR.MINOR.PATCH granularity or if MAJOR versions alone (v1, v2, etc.) would suffice for your use case.
   - If using semantic versioning or similar schemes, consider whether you need the version in the Convention's attributes (e.g., `proj:version`) so libraries don't need to parse the URL or whether you need a single source of truth for the version via the URL

 - What happens if a Convention needs to make breaking changes?
-  - If your Convention uses versioning, breaking changes SHOULD result in a new identifier URL with an updated major version (e.g., change `/v1/` to `/v2/`).
+  - If your Convention uses versioning, breaking changes SHOULD result in a new schema URL, which would include an updated major version (e.g., change `/v1/` to `/v2/`) for versioned conventions.
+The semantic meaning of new versions should be clearly defined in the initial release of the convention.
   - Document the breaking changes in your Convention's changelog and provide migration guidance.
   - The old version remains valid - existing data doesn't break.
 Tools can support multiple versions simultaneously.
-  - If you don't use versioning, you can use a new identifier URL (effectively a new Convention UUID) for incompatible changes, or extend your schema to handle both old and new structures where possible.
+  - If you don't use versioning, you can use a new identifier (UUID, along with schema URL) for incompatible changes, or extend your schema to handle both old and new structures where possible.

 - Do I need to use version numbers in my Convention?
   - No. Version numbers are optional.
 JSON schemas can often be extended in backwards-compatible ways without explicit versioning: